 The Austin History Center has partnered with several other organizations to digitize some of our holdings and make them available online.
 Read about them below.
-Online photo collections are described here.
-You can also use other databases and online reference tools.
+A selection of materials from our collections is also available on our Austin History Center Digital Collections site.
+Online photo collections are described here, and you can also use other databases and online reference tools.
 Our online exhibits have additional digitized materials.
 For digital audio content visit our Soundcloud page, and to view some of our videos visit our YouTube page.

 The O. Henry Collection consists primarily of the short stories of William Sydney Porter (1862-1910), written under his pseudonym O. Henry.
 Each story is available as it first appeared in the popular magazines of the day, and these and other stories published posthumously can also be found in first edition compilation books, and later as part of his collected works.
 The online sampling also includes some legal documents, photographs, letters, postcards, and other ephemera.